-The Garfield Police Department is temporarily located at 160 Belmont Ave Garfield, NJ 07026 (non-emergency telephone number 973-478-8500) currently employees 62 Sworn officers, 8 Public Safety telecommunicaters and 2 Record Room clerks.
+The Garfield Police Department is located at 411 Midland Ave., Garfield, NJ 07026 (non-emergency telephone number 973-478-8500) currently employees 62 Sworn officers, 8 Public Safety telecommunicaters and 2 Record Room clerks.
 The City of Garfield which is bordered by Elmwood Pk, Saddle Book, Lodi, South Hackensack, Wallington, Passaic, and Clifton is a very diverse community.
 This comes with a lot of challenges.
 Some of these challenges include language and cultural differences.
 In order to accommodate the community, Garfield has hired bilingual officers.
 Currently spread throughout the shifts are officers that speak Polish, Spanish, French, Italian and Croatian.
 To date, the police department itself is culturally diverse which helps the city.

 Within the 62 Officers there are the following: 1 Chief, 1 Deputy Chief, 2 Captains, 6 Lieutenants, 11 Sergeants, 6 Detectives, and 35 Police Officers.